jaredthecoder/awesome-vehicle-security/README.md

 - [CANSPY](https://bitbucket.org/jcdemay/canspy) - A platform giving security auditors to audit CAN devices.
 It can be used to block, forward or modify CAN frames on the fly autonomously as well as interactively.
 - [CANBus Triple](https://canb.us/) - General purpose Controller Area Network swiss army knife and development platform.
 - [USBtin](http://www.fischl.de/usbtin/) - USBtin is a simple USB to CAN interface.
 It can monitor CAN busses and transmit CAN messages.
 USBtin implements the USB CDC class and creates a virtual comport on the host computer.
+- 🌟 [OpenXC](http://openxcplatform.com/hardware.html) - OpenXC is a combination of open source hardware and software that lets you extend your vehicle with custom applications and pluggable modules.
+It uses standard, well-known tools to open up a wealth of data from the vehicle to developers.
+Started by researchers at Ford, it works for all 2002 and newer MY vehicles (standard OBD-II interface).
+Researchers at Ford Motor Company joined up to create a standard way of creating aftermarket software and hardware for vehicles.

 # Software